 MMRs can push planets inside the inner edge of the disc by the inward migration of another planet which is still located within the disc, hence we find planets closer to the star than the inner edge of the disc in the corresponding populations.

-Both MMRs and dynamical interactions can push planets out of the convergence zones of orbital migration.
-In the single-embryo population, we observe three different zones with a lack of planets in between.
-The first two are for rocky planets, while the latter contains mostly icy planets.
-In the 10, 20, and 50-embryos we still see some imprint of the convergence zones, each time with a decreased intensity.
-In the 100-embryos population, the effects of the convergence zones have nearly vanished.

 We set the limit for the transition between ice-poor (rocky) and ice-rich planets at \SI{1}{\percent} of volatiles by mass in the core.
 This is to avoid having planets with extremely low amount of volatile appearing as icy in the diagram.
 The limit was set according to the amount of water (the main component of volatiles) to obtain high-pressure ice at the bottom of oceans of a \SI{1}{\mearth} planet \citep{2014AAAlibert}.
-In the 50 and 100-embryos populations, ice-rich planets are found in regions populated only with ice-free planets in the 10-embryos population.
+There is nothing particular happening in the model at this limit, it is only set for visualisation.
+Comparing the different population, we find that in the 50 and 100-embryos populations, ice-rich planets are found in regions populated only with ice-free planets in the 10-embryos population.
 This can be seen at the position of the Earth on Fig.~\ref{fig:ame}.
 In the 10-embryos population, the Earth lies in a region harbouring only ice-free planets.